shaliulab/idtrackerai/docs/source/GUI_explained.rst

 1. **Path to the video**
 -------------------------

-The absolute path to the video that you are going to track will appera in this box.
+The absolute path to the video that you are going to track will appear in this box.

 2. **Browse the video**
 -----------------------